elliottph2772/elliottph2772/README.md

 # Hey, I'm Elliott 👋

 CS student at Western Governors University, graduating in December 2026 (3.8 GPA).
-I'm focused on software engineering and actively looking for internships and part-time opportunities.
+I'm focused on software engineering and actively looking for internships or Junior Software Engineering opportunities.

 ---